bradwestfall/react-flex-columns/README.md

 ![Example Image](docs/example.png)

 > Btw, why is the gray background color of `<Columns>` escaping the outer left and right bounds of the container?
 Because it's using negative margins to offset the columns needing gutters.
 Does it break your design?
-No. Practically all grid systems even the old ones that used floats do this strategy and it's very normal, you've probably just not seen the wrapper with a background color to notice.
+No. Practically all grid systems, even the old ones that used floats, do this strategy and it's very normal, you've probably just not seen the wrapper with a background color to notice.

 ## Why